jpegleg/giant-spellbook/README.md

 ```
 _Note that the disassembly.txt output file can be rather large.
 Also the function writes to that file in pwd, so
 a previously existing disassembly.txt file in pwd would be overwritten._

+ARM64 disassembly is supported via the 'arm64' subcommand to 'dsassemble'.

 Hunt for IoCs and potentially interesting bytes within a file: